AP Exclusive: US skaters file appeal to get Olympic medals

 That did not resolve the larger question about the result from the team competition.

-Nine Americans stand to get some sort of medal out of that — either the second-place medal they’re aiming to receive this weekend, or a gold that could become theirs if the Russian’s are disqualified because of Valieva’s doping case.
+Nine Americans stand to get some sort of medal out of that — either the second-place prize they’re aiming to receive this weekend, or a gold that could become theirs if the Russian’s are disqualified because of Valieva’s doping case.

 Because she is 15, Valieva is considered a “protected person” under anti-doping rules, and is not expected to receive a harsh penalty.
 Her coaches and doctors are being investigated by Russian and world anti-doping authorities.